necolas/react-native-web/README.md

 ## Examples

 And here is a simple example to get you started.
-The documentation include interactive examples and the [source code](https://github.com/necolas/react-native-web/blob/master/packages/docs) is also available.
+The documentation includes interactive examples and the [source code](https://github.com/necolas/react-native-web/blob/master/packages/docs) is also available.